BaadMaro/CTF/HSCTF 2021/Rev - sneks/README.md

 ```
 We need to create a reverse script to decrypt output and get our flag

-For the input i'm gonna do a quick edit and replace space with new line [snek-output.txt](snek-output.txt)
+For the input i'm gonna do a quick edit and replace space with new line [sneak-output.txt](sneak-output.txt)

 ```python
 import sys